vincenttlzs/NeuralNetwork/README.md

 NeuralNetwork

-This Project include 7 part
+This Project includes 7 parts

 1.Get start to build a nerual networfk to classify random points